ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/gui_user_guide/timePlot.rst

 Evaluating results
 ------------------

-* Select an input folder that contains files in format
+* Select an input folder that contains files in this format:

   * Relevant files need ending ``.csv``
   * Columns can be separated by comma, semicolon or space
   * First two columns need *frame* and *id** in header